SameerBhagtani01/samosa/README.md

 ## 🚀 Installation

-To get the complete SAMOSA experience, follow these two steps:
+To get the complete SAMOSA experience, follow these three steps:

 ### Step 1: Base Arch Installation